+49 40 2393 0 info@fms-logistics.com Cruise Control Login Contact

 Germany

-In Germany, most of the traditions are meant to predict the future and bring luck in the new year.
-It is customary to light fireworks, torches and candles at midnight.
-These were originally meant to scare off evil spirits and bring good things.
-Today, it's more for the fun of seeing the sky lit up in colors.
-Another typical custom is pouring lead.
-Small pieces of lead are melted over a flame and, once liquid, poured into a bowl of water.
-The shapes that form are then interpreted into different shapes, which are believed to predict what the future holds.
-Small pigs, chimney sweeps or four-leafed clovers, often made of marzipan, are given as gifts to bring luck in the new year.
+In Germany, traditions are mainly practiced that are meant to predict the future and bring good luck for the new year.
+It is customary to light fireworks and candles at midnight.
+In the past, these were used to drive away evil spirits and bring good fortune.
+Today, the joy of the unusual, colorful spectacle in the sky takes center stage.
+Another typical custom is lead pouring (Bleigießen).
+In this tradition, small pieces of lead are heated over a flame and, once melted, poured into a bowl of water.
+The shapes that form are associated with different figures, whose meanings are believed to predict the future.
+As good-luck charms for the new year, small pigs, chimney sweeps, or four-leaf clovers—often made of marzipan—are commonly given as gifts.

 grapes